-Restricting through traffic by heavy trucks to the higher class, major roadways ensures limited exposure of local, residential areas to the disturbances and safety concerns often associated with heavy trucks as well as ensuring the majority of this truck traffic is occurring on roadways that have been purpose-built to handle the increased size and weight associated with these types of vehicles.
+Restricting heavy truck traffic to the higher class, major roadways ensures limited exposure by local, residential areas to the disturbances and safety concerns often associated with heavy trucks as well as ensuring the majority of this truck traffic is occurring on roadways that have been built to properly accommodate the increased size and weight associated with these types of vehicles.

-An exemption to the truck route by-law, granted to an individual or business, would allow the individual or business to operate heavy trucks on roadways that have been excluded from the identified truck routes.
-Such exemptions would result in challenges related to administration/ regulation and enforcement.
+When considering the idea of issuing exemptions to T-400, it should be noted that exemptions granted to an individual or business, would allow that individual or business to operate heavy trucks on roadways that have been purposely excluded from the identified truck routes.
+Such exemptions would also result in challenges related to administration, regulation and enforcement.

-In order to properly administer and regulate such exemptions, a process would need to be set up describing the procedure for making application to Council by the individual or business seeking the exemption.
+In order to properly administer and regulate exemptions to T-400, a process would need to be set up describing the procedure for making application to Council by the individual or business seeking the exemption.
 Such a process would need to consider the application format, applicable fee(s), information to be provided for review of the application, process for review of the applications and the physical form of the exemption itself (letter, certificate, permit, sticker, etc.).
-Consideration would also need to be given to criteria to be put in place in order to determine how and for what time frame the exemption would be issued i.e. should the exemption be issued permanently or for a specific period that would require renewal; would the exemption be vehicle specific, requiring an exemption for each individual vehicle, or issued to a business.

-Staff met with representatives from Halifax Regional Police, RCMP and provincial Vehicle Compliance in order to determine if there might be any specific challenges related to enforcing violations to the truck route by-law and the exemptions, should exemptions be issued.
+Consideration would also need to be given to criteria that would need to be put in place in order to determine if, how, and for what time frame the exemption would be issued.
+Should the exemption be issued permanently or for a specific period that would require renewal?
+Would the exemption be vehicle specific, requiring an exemption for each individual vehicle, or issued to a business?
+Would residents of the roadway in question have the ability to voice their concerns or opposition to the granting of an exemption for the roadway on which they live and how heavily would their input weigh in the decision to grant/deny the exemption?
+Traffic and Right of Way staff met with representatives from Halifax Regional Police, RCMP and Provincial Vehicle Compliance in order to determine if there might be any specific challenges related to enforcing violations to the truck route by-law and the exemptions, should exemptions be issued.
 The main concern that was raised had to do with the ability to deal with the increased number of trucks that would be present on non-truck route roadways and the resources needed to determine which are in violation of the by-law and which are exempt.